 I know you are saying to yourself, but the RV is only three years old.
 We are not talking about the year your RV was built, but the year the tires were manufactured and they may be not the same so please check.
 If your tire's serial number cannot be read by you, then you need to take the tire or RV to an RV dealer or tire shop and have the tires read.
 Please do not be pulling your RV with old tires that may jeopardize your families safety as well as others.
 [If you want more information on tire markings and such go to Tire Tech Information]

 Ok, you have checked the date code of your tires and they are in fact only three years old.
 Tire pressure is up and you're ready to go.
 Not so fast!

 We need to discuss lug nut tightness.
 Each Spring or before a major trip you should check the tightness of the lug nuts on each of the RV tires.
 You need to check your owners manual for the correct setting.
-My KZ Spree has the specifications of 100ft LBS.
-I use a inexpensive torque wrench, which I keep in the RV tool box, to confirm the setting.
+My 5er has the specifications of 100ft LBS.
+I use an inexpensive torque wrench, which I keep in the RV toolbox, to confirm the setting.
 1/2' Torque Wrench To keep the wrench outside of the tire rim I also use an extender.
 1/2" Socket Extension The socket size depends on your lug nut size.

 Tire Check Quick Guide

-1. Check all RV tires for max pressure listed on tire sidewall.
+1. Check all RV tires for max pressure listed on the tire sidewall.

-2. Check tire tread and sidewalls for ware and cracks.
+2. Check tire tread and sidewalls for wear and cracks.